vrgamestudio/vrgamestudio.github.io/_posts/2020-11-17-VR-Game-Studio-Website-Created.md

 </p>
 <p>
 	And then there is dear old Microsoft.
 Dismissing Space Invader 7 for a full xbox release, out of hand, twice and now refusing to engage with me when i ask about their reporting statistics, telling me I get no page visitors, no stats, but that results in 1000s of downloads.
+So obviously a huge bug in their reporting numbers yet they just pretend it's not happening.
 Why Microsoft, why?
 </p>
 <p>
 	Just on a general point of rant, why is everything so.....shit these days?
 Everything is a scam, everyone has an angle.
 I can't even watch youtube these days without